network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 At this point we are creating the worst-case scenario within the limits of the realistic traffic pattern.

-The algorithm notes that throughput increases rapidly until TCP connections complete their TCP slow-start phase.
+The algorithm notes that goodput increases rapidly until TCP connections complete their TCP slow-start phase.
-At that point, throughput eventually stalls, often due to receive window limitations, particularly in cases of high network bandwidth, high network round-trip time, low receive window size, or a combination of all three.
+At that point, goodput eventually stalls, often due to receive window limitations, particularly in cases of high network bandwidth, high network round-trip time, low receive window size, or a combination of all three.
-The only means to further increase throughput is by adding more TCP connections to the pool of load-generating connections.
+The only means to further increase goodput is by adding more TCP connections to the pool of load-generating connections.
-If new connections leave the throughput the same, full link utilization has been reached.
+If new connections leave the goodput the same, full link utilization has been reached.
 At this point, adding more connections will allow to achieve full buffer occupancy.
 Responsiveness will gradually decrease from now on, until the buffers